U.S. Government Propaganda Photo

-In addition to misleading foreign audiences through Voice of America (VOA) shortwave radio broadcasts, domestic “news” outreach by the wartime Office of War Information (OWI) U.S. government propagandists had a definite impact on independent U.S. media.
+In addition to misleading foreign audiences through Voice of America (VOA) shortwave radio broadcasts and domestic “news” outreach by the wartime Office of War Information (OWI), U.S. government propagandists had a definite impact on independent U.S. media.
 A short Time magazine entry on November 15, 1943 described a group of Polish refugee children who had arrived in Los Angeles on their way to their resettlement camp in Mexico as “fleeing horror since 1939” on their way “(via Russia, Persia, India) to a haven near Mexico City.”
-There was no mention in the Time magazine story about work settlements in Russia and Soviet Central Asia from which these children had came.
+There was no mention in the Time magazine story about work settlements in Russia and Soviet Central Asia from which these children had come.
 There was no hint as to why these children, some of them orphans, could not have been adopted by Polish-American families.
 There was also no information as to why some became orphans.
 Their parents were not killed by German bombs.
 Their fathers had been executed on Stalin’s orders and their mothers worked to death doing forced labor after being deported by the Soviets from their homes in eastern Poland to Siberia and Central Asia.
 Time magazine did not mention any of this.
-During the war, U.S. media relied heavily on OWI press releases, many of which offered deceptive narratives in order to hide unfavorable news about communism and Soviet dictator Joseph Stalin.
+During the war, U.S. media relied heavily on OWI press releases, many of which offered deceptive narratives in order to hide unfavorable news about communism and Soviet dictator Josef Stalin.

 Most American readers would have assumed reading the short Time magazine report that the Poles were fleeing from under Nazi occupation, when in fact this group of Poles, which also included a few Jews and Polish citizens of other nationalities, most likely had never seen any German planes or soldiers.

 Their parents had been arrested and deported to Soviet prisons, labor camps and work settlements, a fact conveniently omitted from the U.S. news magazine report.
 The prisoners were released by Stalin after Hitler launched his attack on the Soviet Union, a former ally in their joint attack on Poland in 1939.
-The Soviet had already executed thousands of Poles and many more, including children, died in Soviet captivity.
+The Soviets had already executed thousands of Poles, and many more, including children, died in Soviet captivity.

-Time noted that the Polish children were guests of the U.S. Army “in the barracks of Camp San Anita littered and marred by resentful Japanese,” as the camp had been used before as a detention center for Japanese Americans, but the magazine did not disclose, assuming its editors even knew, that the children were kept isolated by the U.S. government, not allowed to leave the camp, and were later transported in sealed trains to Mexico.
+Time noted that the Polish children were guests of the U.S. Army “in the barracks of Camp San Anita littered and marred by resentful Japanese,” as the camp had been used before as a detention center for Japanese Americans.
+Still, the magazine did not disclose, assuming its editors even knew, that the children were kept isolated by the U.S. government, not allowed to leave the camp, and were later transported in sealed trains to Mexico.
 1 The way it was presented in Time magazine is exactly how U.S. government propagandists eager to protect Stalin wanted the story to be reported, if it were to be reported at all.

 During the war, OWI took and distributed thousands of propaganda photos to U.S. media.
-In 1943, An OWI photographer took photos in Iran of healthy-looking Polish refugee children, evacuees from Soviet Russia, before they were transported for resettlement in Mexico and in other countries, conveniently out of an easy reach by most American media.
+In 1943, An OWI photographer took photos in Iran of healthy-looking Polish refugee children, evacuees from Soviet Russia, before they were transported for resettlement in Mexico and in other countries, conveniently out of easy reach by most American media.

-Several months earlier, many of the children were starved and near death after their imprisonment in the Soviet Union.
+Several months earlier, many children were starved and near death after their imprisonment in the Soviet Union.
 Their condition was documented in photographs taken in August 1942 by a U.S. Army officer, Lieutenant Colonel Henry I. Szymanski.
 The Roosevelt administration classified his reports and photographs as secret.
-For ten years they remained inaccessible to American newspapers until pressure from the U.S. Congress forced the Truman administration to release them.
+For ten years, they remained inaccessible to American newspapers until pressure from the U.S. Congress forced the Truman administration to release them.
 2

 Nowy Świat Editorial